Melbourne Star: 2021 closure

 On 6 September 2021, the MB Star Properties announced that due to the COVID-19 pandemic, travel restrictions and high-rise development in the surrounding area, the wheel was closed permanently.
 The wheel was purchased by RoBu Group in 2021.

 Planned reopening

-Despite being previously announced as permanently closed, it was announced in August 2025 that the wheel is planned to be reopened in 2026.
+Despite being previously announced as permanently closed, plans were announced in August 2025 that the wheel would reopen in 2026.

+Its lights were re-lit at 18:45 on 30 July 2026, but no date has been set for re-opening to the public.